opencog/opencog/examples/pln/inference-control-learning/README.md

 A variety of control rules may simultaneously apply and we need a way to combine them.

-Let's assume we have k valid control rules for inference rule R (a control rule is valid if it unifies with the current intermediary target and have its contexts satisfied.)
+Let's assume we have k active control rules for inference rule R (a control rule is active if its context is satisfied).

 ```
 ICR1 : C1 & R -> S <TV1>